Types of Operating System

 If the computer is required to run several programs at the same time, the processor could be kept busy most of the time by switching its attention from one program to the next.

 Additionally, I/O transfers could overlap the processor activity i.e., while one program is waiting for an I/O transfer, another program can use the processor.
 So CPU never sits idle or if comes in an idle state then after a very small time it is again busy.

 Multitasking or Time-Sharing System

-In such systems, more than one user interacting with the system at the same time.
+In such systems, more than one user interacts with the system at the same time.

 The switching of CPU between two users is so fast that it gives the impression to the user that he is only working on the system but actually it is shared among different users.

-Multitasking operating system are more complex then Multiprogramming operating system.
+Multitasking operating systems are more complex than Multiprogramming operating systems.

 Network Operating System

 An OS, which includes software to communicate with other computers via a network, is called a network operating system.

 This allows resources such as files, application programs, and printers to be shared among computers.
 Such operating systems are specialized to provide various networking services.